Summary

 A review is required if:

-The following are examples of situations that would require a review.
+The following additional situations may require an IA review to ensure information and data is secured.
 This list does not cover every possible situation.

-• If you want to automate pushing data from an outside vendor.
+- If you want to automate pushing data into the U-M computing environment from an outside vendor.

-• If any vendor will have a U-M / MM sponsored account.
+- If the vendor will have a U-M / MM sponsored account.

 Before Requesting an IA Review